 However, you need more than deep water.
 There's the R and R side to think about and Kotor Bay is thinking about it to the extent of €287m.
 Porto Montenegro is the most complete of three luxury developments designed for the seafarer and swish mini-break crowds – and their thirsty yacht crews.
 It's been constructed on the crumbling remains of a Yugoslavian naval base.
 And in a hedonistic spot where Russians and Europeans compete to be top touristic dog, reminders of a bleaker contest have been preserved.
 Cold War munitions are on show in the Naval Heritage Museum.
 Alongside it, they have preserved the P-821 Hero submarine.
 Visitors in their flip flops and espadrilles peer into its pokey depths, then emerge blinking to stroll over to the lido with its infinity pools and exquisitely-lit rooftop restaurant.
 That's Porto Montenegro: from Cold War to chillout zone in three not-always-easy decades.

-How the Regent hotel will look The development is almost finished.
+The development is almost finished.
 The marina is full.
 John Stephens says the economics work like a hotel's: a couple of presidential suites for glamour and prestige – the super-yacht mooring points – and the real revenue-generators: 245 standard and junior-suite berths for sensible boats.
 There is a real hotel too.
 The Taipei-based Regent Hotel is about to open its second European property in Porto Montenegro: an elegant, pale yellow palace of terraces, walkways and formal gardens.
 For the moment, you can stay in one of the residences overlooking the marina designed for, bought and rented out by the multi-property owning classes.
 They are functional and blandly luxurious.

 Sitting having breakfast at Al Posto Giusto on the quayside at Porto Montenegro, I had a little glimpse of the effect the outbreak of luxury developments is having here.
 A couple of local ladies in jeans tottered along the quay bearing bouquets and arrangements.
 There would be a procession of such ladies over the course of the day.
 It's a great time to be a florist in Montenegro; the arriving yachts all like a few fresh blooms in their cabin after their voyages.
 The hotels and restaurants need flowers; so do the apartment owners.